 FAQ

-If you have a question about this recipe that isn't answered here, feel free to write it in the comment section and I will get back to you as soon as I can.
+If you have a question about this recipe that isn't answered here, please write it in the comment section, and I will get back to you as soon as I can.

 Though Tiramisu and Opera cake both contain sponge cake soaked in espresso, tiramisu is a lighter dessert layered with mascarpone cream, whereas Opera cake has rich, decadent layers of coffee buttercream and chocolate ganache.